The PGY 1 & 2 Years

 Advanced elective time is available during the fourth year in gastrointestinal endoscopy, plastic surgery, and cardiac surgery.

-The Chairman of the Department of Surgery designates two Administrative Chief Residents from the group of fifth year Chief Residents.
-The Administrative Chief Residents are responsible for assisting the Chairman and the Program Director in the overall administration of the division relative to the surgical residency and medical student clerkships.
+The Chair of the Department of Surgery designates two Administrative Chief Residents from the group of fifth year Chief Residents.
+The Administrative Chief Residents are responsible for assisting the Chair and the Program Director in the overall administration of the division relative to the surgical residency and medical student clerkships.